tatsumoto-ren/tatsumoto-ren.github.io/blog/japanese-fonts.md

 One thing to beware of is Chinese glyphs.
 Unicode uses a unified database for CJK characters called Unihan.
+Unfortunately, kanji characters in Chinese and Japanese don't look the same.
 Depending on the font used,
 a single Unicode character may be represented by different glyphs.
-If your system prioritizes Chinese fonts over Japanese fonts, it will display kanji in a Chinese font instead of a Japanese one, and it's not what you want.
+If your system prioritizes Chinese fonts over Japanese fonts, it will display kanji with a Chinese font instead of a Japanese one, and it's not what you want.
 No matter what OS or device you use, you may be affected if your settings are off.